IQSS/dataverse-sample-data/README.md

 For more information on spinning up Dataverse on AWS (especially if you don't have the `aws` executable installed), see http://guides.dataverse.org/en/latest/developers/deployment.html

-## Known issues

-- Because of how file hierarchy support was implemented (using the [Updating File Metadata][] API endpoint), multiple files with the same name are not supported.
-The following error is expected: "This file already exists in the dataset."

 ## Contributing

 We love contributors!
 Please see our [Contributing Guide][] for ways you can help.